genesiscommunitysuccess/docs/docs/04_web/03_design-systems/05_tokens/01_colour.md

 #### Neutral fill layer

-This the only layer recipe that's relative to the container color instead of absolute.
-The most common example of this is a Card, which will be one layer color lighter than its container.
+This the only layer recipe that's relative to the container colour instead of absolute.
+The most common example of this is a Card, which will be one layer colour lighter than its container.

 | Token | CSS Custom Property | Preview |
 | --- | --- | --- |